Project Verona

-Project Verona is an experimental research programming language developed by Microsoft and aimed at dealing with memory situations to make other programming languages safer.
+Project Verona is an experimental research programming language developed by Microsoft.

 The project is being supported by C# project manager Mads Torgensen and Microsoft Research Cambridge research software engineer Juliana Franco.
 Project Verona is also being aided by academics at Imperial College London.
-Unlike in Rust where the ownership model based on a single object, it is based on groups of objects in Verona.
+Unlike in Rust where the ownership model is based on a single object, it is based on groups of objects in Verona.

 According to Microsoft, the goal of the project is to create a safer platform for memory management.

 Project Verona is open source released under MIT License and is under active development on GitHub.